 Keep in mind the rescue organization or animal shelter staff won’t always know everything about the dog either.
 And it’s impossible to fully assess shelter dogs, as they aren’t living in a home environment where they can become comfortable enough to show their true personality.

-This is what I love about being a foster home for dogs, we get the opportunity to really get to know the dog before he gets adopted, allowing us to inform the adopters of all of the dogs’ personality traits.
+This is what I love about being a foster home for dogs, we get the opportunity to get to know the dog before they are adopted, allowing us to inform the adopters of all of the dog’s personality traits.

-- How did the dog come to be in the shelter or foster home?
+- How did the dog end up in the shelter or rescue?

 - How long has the dog been in the shelter or foster home?

-- Where does he sleep at night?
-In his crate, dog bed?
+- Where do they sleep at night?
+In a crate, dog bed?

-- Has he been to a groomer before?
+- Have they been to a groomer before?
 How did it go?

-- Does he allow you to trim his nails, clean his ears, give him a bath?
+- Do they allow you to trim their nails, clean their ears, and bath them?

-- Has the dog had a general wellness exam by a veterinary?
+- Has the dog had a general wellness exam by a veterinarian?
 When?
-Does he have any known medical issues?
+Did they find any health issues or concerns?

 - Is the dog neutered/spayed?

-- Is he current on all vaccines?
+- Are they current on all vaccines?
 Rabies – Distemper/Parvo – Bordatella.
-If you adopt him, make sure to get copies of all vet records available.
+If you adopt the dog, make sure to get copies of all vet records.

-- Is he current on heartworm and flea/tick preventative?
+- Are they current on heartworm and flea/tick preventative?

-- Has he had a Snap 4 DX test?
+- Have they had a Snap 4 DX test?
 (A 4Dx snap test is a blood test that is run by a vet.
 While not required, it provides valuable information.
 The test is a screening process for six vector-borne diseases: Heartworm, Lyme, Ehrlichia canis, Ehrlichia ewingi, Anaplasma phagocytophilum and Anaplasma platys.)

 - Check the eyes and ears for yourself.
 Are the eyes clear of discharge, are the inside of the ears clean?